anatol/booster/docs/manpage.md

  * `rd.luks.options=opt1,opt2` a comma-separated lists of LUKS flags.
 Supported options are `discard`, `same-cpu-crypt`, `submit-from-crypt-cpus`, `no-read-workqueue`, `no-write-workqueue`.
     Note that booster also supports LUKS v2 persistent flags stored with the partition metadata.
 Any command-line options are added on top of the persistent flags.
  * `booster.debug=1` enable booster debug output.
 It is printed to console at the boot time.
 This feature might be useful to debug booster issues.

+## DEBUGGING
+If you have a problem with booster boot tool you can enable debug mode to get more information about what is going on.
+Just add `booster.debug=1` kernel parameter and booster provide additional logs.

 ## EXAMPLES
 Create an initramfs file specific for the current kernel/host.
 The output file is booster.img: